MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 ## :warning: Identify your PHP FPM version

+During this exercise, you will use a package and service called `php-fpm` that you installed on your server back during the first deployment exercise.
 The version of `php-fpm` running on your server will depend on which Ubuntu version you chose when configuring your Azure instance.
 It will likely be `7.4` for Ubuntu 20.04 or `8.1` for Ubuntu 22.04.

 You can check which version you have by running either of the following
 commands: